Mini SEO Audit for a Quick Site Checkup/

 How to Use the Mini Audit

 The SEO audit uses 13 (lucky) questions with varying weights.
-Answer every questions and look for the sum that is calculated to the right.
-That’s your grade out of 100.
+Answer the questions, find the sum and multiply by 5 to determine a score out of 100.

 Page titles are visible by hovering over the browser tab (in most browsers), using a Google site: search (for example site:www.lunametrics.com in the Google search bar) and looking at the blue underlined text in the search results or viewing the source code and finding the value between <title> and </title>.